-As reflected in our compensation philosophy, we set the compensation of our named executive officers based on their ability to achieve annual operational objectives that further our long-term business objectives and to create sustainable long-term shareholder value in a cost-effective manner.
-Accordingly, our compensation actions and decisions for our 2011 compensation program were based on our executives' accomplishments in these dual areas.
+We set the 2012 compensation for our named executive officers based on their ability to achieve annual operational goals that further our long-term business objectives and to create sustainable long-term shareholder value in a cost-effective manner.
 For the past few years, we also have been adjusting their cash and equity compensation to transition them in the future to the higher market compensation ranges for public companies.

-Due to operational priorities, our compensation committee did not begin its review of our 2011 compensation program until December 2011 and made its decisions in January 2012.
-Since April of each year is the month in which our compensation program changes are typically made effective, the base salary increases and vesting start dates of options awarded in January 2012 were made retroactive to April 2011.
-We expect our compensation committee to complete its review of our 2012 compensation program and our executives' 2011 annual performance as well as make related compensation adjustments during the spring of 2012, consistent with its typical practice.
+Due to operational priorities, our compensation committee did not make its final decisions about our 2012 compensation program until October 2012.
+Since April of each year is the month in which our compensation program changes are typically made effective, the base salary increases and vesting start dates of options awarded in October 2012 were made retroactive to April 2012.
+Our 2011 review of executive compensation was delayed and was completed in January 2012 when the 2011 annual equity awards were made.
+Although this resulted in two sets of equity awards being granted in 2012, the awards granted in January 2012 were for our 2011 fiscal year, as no awards were otherwise granted in 2011 to our named executive officers.

-For our 2011 compensation program, the compensation committee took the following actions with respect to the compensation of the named executive officers:
+For our 2012 compensation program, the compensation committee took the following actions with respect to the compensation of our named executive officers: